 Programs supported by development aid and philanthropic contributions from foundations, corporations, and individuals.

 John Marks founded Search for Common Ground (SFCG) at the height of the Cold War to build bridges between East and West.
-Operating from the basic belief that the world is running out of space, resources, and recuperative capacity to deal with wasteful conflict, he has built SFCG into the largest nonprofit organization in the world working to defuse, prevent and transform conflict.
-Before joining her husband as Senior Vice President of SFCG, Susan Collin Marks served as a peacemaker during South Africa’s transition from apartheid to democracy, mediating bloody clashes, and helping formulate national policy on community policing.
+Operating from the basic belief that the world is running out of space, resources, and recuperative capacity to deal with wasteful conflict, John and his wife, Susan Collin Marks, built SFCG into the largest nonprofit organization in the world working to defuse, prevent, and transform conflict.
+Before her 20-year tenure as Senior Vice President of SFCG, Susan served as a peacemaker during South Africa’s transition from apartheid to democracy, mediating bloody clashes, and helping formulate national policy on community policing.
 SFCG works across whole societies with conflict resolution techniques such as mediation, facilitation and back-channel dialogue; and through less traditional methods including community organizing, TV and radio soap opera, music-video, and sports.
 At the time of the Award, SFCG had established multi-pronged conflict resolution programs in Angola, Burundi, Congo, Ivory Coast, Liberia, and Sierra Leone, and was poised to bring its media program to global scale.
 In 2014, John and Susan transitioned into new roles in the organization.
 Shamil Idriss, who formerly served as chief operating officer of SFCG, became its CEO.